department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-07-Submission-Status/Research Plan.md

 A pilot session is required.
 Please indicate the date and name of a mock participant for a pilot session.

--   Pilot participant email: Internal team TBD
+-   Pilot participant email: Anneliese LaTempa, anneliese.latempa@agile6.com

--   Date and time of pilot session: TBD
+-   Date and time of pilot session: Week of July 1

 ### Research sessions